-On a cold winter's evening in a small village in Europe, a little girl was born.
+On a cold winter's evening in a small village in Germany, a little girl was born.
 Her parents loved her very much and had her christened into the Lutheran faith.
 They took her to church at Christmas and Easter, and in her mid teens she attended bible classes and was confirmed.
 But as she grew up, religious morals didn't suit her.
-After all, hadn't school taught her that the evolutionary process leaves all things to chance, and that everyone has the right to do as they please?
+After all, hadn't school taught her that the evolutionary process leaves all things to chance and that everyone had the right to do as they pleased?
 So who was the church to make rules about right or wrong?
 She explained to her parents that science opposed the existence of absolute standards and decided to find her own way.
 Her name is Margaret – this is my life...

+Now I had life!
 I had been so blind, but now I could see!
 And what I saw was a huge mission field, starting with my own family.
-I eagerly read the Bible, and the Lord took me to a study group where I learned about God’s principles for family life.
+I eagerly read the Bible, and the Lord took me to a study group where I learnt about God’s principles for family life.
 I decided to put His word to the test and exchanged my feminist ideas for the role of godly wife and mother.
 I learned to be (more) submissive, to give my husband his rightful place as head of the family, and to treat my children as gifts from God to be nurtured and treasured.
-This was HARD, but God was faithful and gracious: a year later my husband experienced the new birth, and we were both baptised in a Baptist church.
-Our children grew more and more excited about this powerful, loving God they were hearing so much about, and I reconsidered my approach to helping people and abandoned all New Age practices, retaining only what was compatible with the Bible.
+This was HARD, but God was faithful and gracious: a year later my husband experienced the new birth, we were both baptised in a Baptist church, and our children were excited about this powerful, loving God they were hearing so much about.
+I also reconsidered my approach to helping people and abandoned all New Age practices, retaining only what was compatible with the Bible.

 "Trust in the Lord with all your heart and lean not unto your own understanding.
 In all your ways acknowledge Him, and He shall direct your paths."
-(Prov.3:5,6).
+(Proverbs 3:5,6)

-I pray that if you have not done so already, you too will turn to Jesus Christ and gain access to eternal life in the presence of TRUE LOVE - our glorious God and Saviour.
-I look forward to meeting you there!
+I hope that whoever reads this testimony will also turn to Jesus Christ and gain access to eternal life in the presence of true LOVE - our glorious God and Saviour.
+I look forward to meeting you there! ♥